jalfarohi/MobileApp/data2.md

 Add the ability to delete a pet.
 Subscribe to update and delete mutations.

+If you want to add this project to a DevOps Pipelines, [click here](./cicd.md)

 If you want to know more abour AWS Amplify visit the [SITE](https://aws-amplify.github.io/docs/)